 Examples of IaaS: Amazon Elastic Compute Cloud (Amazon EC2), Cisco Metapod, Microsoft Azure, Google Compute, Google Cloud Platform (GCP), Rackspace, Digital Ocean, Magento 1 Enterprise Edition, Joyent.
 The typical IaaS use-case is the extension of current infrastructure for handling temporary traffic increases (for instance, your e-store faces an enormous increase of site traffic during the Christmas holidays, and you use the IaaS capacity to support its functioning and not to lose profits because of the website’s failure).

-SaaS examples: Salesforce, Google Apps, TurboTax, QuickBooks, Workday, Concur, Citrix GoToMeeting, Cisco WebEx.
+SaaS examples: Salesforce, Google Apps, TurboTax, QuickBooks, Workday, Concur, Citrix GoToMeeting, and Cisco WebEx.
 Google Docs is also an example of software as a service – this application has gained global popularity not only among businesses but among millions of regular Web users.
-The common case-use of SaaS is that of replacing traditional software with on-device, on-demand software accessible through the Web.
+The common case use of SaaS is that of replacing traditional software with on-device, on-demand software accessible through the Web.

 PaaS examples: Windows Azure, Google App Engine, Apprenda, AWS Elastic Beanstalk, Heroku, Apache Stratos.
 The typical application of PaaS includes the increase of developer’s productivity and utilization rates combined with the achievement of lower time-to-market of the developed application.